bifurcationkit/BifurcationKit.jl/docs/src/index.md

 end
 ```

 We first look for hexagonal patterns.
-This done with
+This is done with

 ```julia
 X = -lx .+ 2lx/(Nx) * collect(0:Nx-1)